phantom820/collections/README.md

   - `SliceStack`
   A slice based implementation of a stack.
 See usage examples below
 	```
 	s := stack.NewListStack[types.Integer](1,2,3) // creates a stack i which the top is 3.
 	// see ListStack usage examples.
 	```
+- `Queue`
+	- `ListQueue`
+	A `ForwardList` based implementation of a queue. enqueue using `Add` , check front using `Front` and remove front using `RemoveFront`.
+	-  `SliceQueue`
+	A slice based implemetation of a queue.